Antony-Thornton/MS4--Fitness-Subscription-App/README.md

     * The project uses Chrome to debug and test the source code using HTML5
 * <a href="https://beautifier.io/" target="_blank">Code beautifier</a>
     * Corrects JavaScript/HTML/CSS code with correct spacing/lines etc.
+* <a href="https://stripe.com/" target="_blank">Stripe</a>
+    * For live and testing payment methods.
+During development I used a specific set of card details.

 <a name="testing"></a>